Shearwater V, A Rosborough 246

 The trailer project was a challenge.
 Even with the previous owner’s generous act of delivering the old trailer from Naples to Ft.
 Myers where Rocket is located, they had trouble adjusting the new trailer to the dimensions of the Rosborough.
 Joan’s tact eventually saved the day and we picked up our new salt water ready $10,050 trailer.

-The Rocket Marine trailer is equipped with 4-wheel electric over hydraulic disk brakes, a two speed winch converted to operate with a 15/16″ socket so you can use an impact wrench for recovery, and, best of all, a 4-step ladder with a railing so it is easy to board when launching or recovering.
+The Rocket Marine trailer is equipped with oversize wheels and tires, 4-wheel electric over hydraulic disk brakes, a two speed winch converted to operate with a 15/16″ socket so you can use an impact wrench for recovery.
 I added low friction bunk slides to factory rails that carry the boat.

 The bunk slides work with the trailer guides to place the Shearwater in the exact position for hookup of the recovery strap and safety chain.
 The bunk slides make it easy to power recover, that is to drive the boat fully onto the trailer so no winching is required.
-Generally little or no winching is required to launch or recover the boat.
+Generally, no winching is required to launch or recover the boat.

 The Rosborough design came from the Pacific Northwest where boats are built to take heavy weather.